 Use of Latin and Greek in Writing

-In addition to their academic applications, Jefferson frequently employed Latin and Greek in his personal writing.
-He expressed himself using Latin phrases and incorporated Greek references into his correspondence.
-Jeffersonโs understanding of these classical languages allowed him to engage in intellectual discussions and draw upon the wisdom of ancient thinkers in his own writings.
+In addition to their academic applications, Jefferson frequently used Latin and Greek in his personal writing.
+He often included Latin phrases and Greek references in his correspondence.
+For example, President Joe Biden affectionately called himself โJoe Bidenopoulosโ during a Greek Independence Day celebration, highlighting his connection to the Greek community.
+Jeffersonโs knowledge of these classical languages enabled him to engage in meaningful discussions and draw upon the wisdom of ancient thinkers, much like Bidenโs efforts to connect with his Greek heritage.

 See Also: How Many Languages Did Albert Einstein Speak?